 Keep students with disabilities in school

 Students with disabilities are susceptible to being excluded from school when they exhibit challenging behaviors, even when those behaviors are related to their disabilities.
 Students with disabilities are excluded from school more often than students without disabilities through suspensions, expulsions, homebound placements, modified day schedules, alternative school placements, and juvenile court involvement.
-During the 2018-19 school year, for example, students with disabilities received 24% of short-term suspensions, 17% of long-term suspensions, 26% of expulsions, and over 20% of alternative school placements, yet comprised less than 13% of the total student population.
-These exclusions often result in months or years of lost instructional time for students with disabilities.
+During the 2020-21 school year, for example, students with disabilities received 24% of short-term suspensions, 12% of long-term suspensions, 13% of expulsions, and over 23% of alternative school placements, yet comprised less than 14% of the total student population.
+Though some types of exclusion were less frequent than in past years for students with disabilities, such as long-term suspensions and expulsions, in 2020-21, many students were not attending school in person, or were attending in person only a few days each week, yet students with disabilities remained subject to significant discipline.
+Students with disabilities are legally protected from long-term discipline for behaviors related to their disabilities, yet still were excluded at high rates.
+All forms of school exclusion frequently result in months or years of lost instructional time for students with disabilities.
 In 2018-19, the average length of a long-term suspension was 73 school days – nearly 40% of the school year.

 Black students with disabilities are excluded from school more often than white students with disabilities.
-In 2018-19, Black students with disabilities comprised only 31% of all students with IEPs in NC, yet those same students received over 63% of all long-term suspensions and expulsions.
-White students with disabilities comprised 45% of all students with IEPs in NC, yet received only 21% of all long-term suspension and expulsions.
+In 2020-21, Black students with disabilities comprised 30% of all students with Individualized Education Programs (IEPs) in NC, yet those same students received 44% of all long-term suspensions and expulsions.
+White students with disabilities comprised 44% of all students with IEPs in NC and received 40% of all long-term suspension and expulsions.

 Sometimes students with disabilities are excluded from school before being formally identified.
 Studies indicate that up to 85% of children in juvenile detention facilities have disabilities that make them eligible for special education services, yet only 37% received these services while in school.
 Black and Brown children are over-represented in juvenile detention facilities.